 - Remediation of course outcomes will occur on or before two working days following the end of the semester.
-The remediation process may occur during the semester. - The remediation plan/process is specific to each course, is determined by course faculty, and is outlined in the course syllabus or posted on the course specific learning management system (e.g. Canvas) site. - Students may not appeal a course remediation plan/process.
+The remediation process may occur during the semester. - The remediation plan/process is specific to each course, is determined by course faculty, and is outlined in the course syllabus or posted on the course specific learning management system (e.g., Canvas) site. - Students may not appeal a course remediation plan/process. - Experiential Education - o For remediation and progression policies related to the fourth professional year (APPEs), please refer to the Experiential Education Manual. - Remediation will not be offered for elective courses.